etingof/snmplabs.com/docs/source/snmp-simulation-service.rst

 SNMP simulation service
 =======================

+SNMP Labs hosts an SNMP Simulator instance on
-Free and publicly available SNMP simulation service is hosted on `demo.snmplabs.com <demo.snmplabs.com>`_.
-The service is mostly intended for fellow software developers that are looking to test their SNMP code against a live SNMP agent.
+`Digital Ocean <https://cloud.digitalocean.com/>`_ cloud in hope to help fellow software developers that are looking to test their SNMP code against live SNMP agents of different kinds.

-SNMP configuration being offered is quite detailed and versatile.

-Be advised that this is a free, experimental service provided as-is without any guarantees on its reliability and correctness.
+Please, note that this service is provided as-is without any guarantees on its reliability and correctness.
 Its use is generally covered by SNMP Simulator :doc:`/license`.

+If you are considering Digital Ocean as a cloud service provider for your own needs, `this voucher <https://m.do.co/c/debefe816df4>`_ will get you $10 credit and also benefit SNMP Labs.

 In case of any troubles or suggestions, please
 `open up a <https://github.com/etingof/snmplabs.com/issues/new>`_ GitHub issue.